Roots & Reels – International History Competition for Digital Storytellers (13-27)

-From 16 January until 1 April 2026, Roots and Reels invites young people across Europe to explore family stories, local histories, and “silent” stories and turn them into a short film.
+From 16 January until 1 April 2026, Roots and Reels invited young people across Europe to explore family stories, local histories, and “silent” stories and turn them into a short film.
+Currently, the jury is reviewing all submissions.

 What story from the past still speaks to you today?

 Roots & Reels is an international history competition for young people that connects history, storytelling and film.
-With a camera or smartphone in hand, participants explore stories from the past that still speak to them today and turn them into short films to share with other young people across Europe and beyond.
+With a camera or smartphone in hand, participants explored stories from the past that still speak to them today and turned them into short films to share with other young people across Europe and beyond.
 The competition links historical research with media literacy, creativity, and cross-border dialogue.

 Initiated by EUSTORY, the competition is organised by the network’s Albanian partner, the Institute for Democracy, Media & Culture (IDMC) from Tirana, and is supported by Körber-Stiftung.